Protecting Our Planet

 Climate Change and the Environment

 We need to accelerate action on climate change, not obstruct it.
 While the world’s temperature rises, so do the costs to our communities and the environment.
-Climate change contributes to devastating storms and catastrophic droughts, and these impacts will only get worse without action.
-As the recipient of the Texas League of Conservation Voters' inaugural Environmental Champion Award and with a lifetime score of 100% from the Defenders of Wildlife Action Fund, I will continue to support efforts to protect our climate.
-We face many challenges in Congress, but we must protect provisions for our national parks and wildlife services, as well as incentives for promoting alternative energy.
+As the recipient of the Texas League of Conservation Voters' inaugural Environmental Champion Award and with a lifetime score of 100% from the Defenders of Wildlife Action Fund, I strongly support efforts to promote alternative energy and protect our National Parks.